The24thDS/stellaris-yaml/README.md

 ## Known Issues

-- color codes that don't have a matching close tag will affect the rest of the words;
-- doesn't work on locs with scalars (eg.: `my_loc_key:1 "loc text"`).

 ## Extension Settings

 If you want to customize the colors for the new keywords you can add this to your `settings.json` and change it to your liking